Repo Man (film): Cast

+Production

+Filming

+Numerous scenes were filmed around the Downtown Los Angeles, such as south of downtown in the Garment/Fashion District and southeast of downtown in the Arts District.
+Early in the film when Otto was walking along the tracks, the 4th Street bridge over the Los Angeles River was in the background.
+When Parnell and Leila are in nearby phone booths talking to each other, the scene is located at the corner of Wilson and Violet in Los Angeles.

 Reception

 Repo Man garnered widespread praise upon its release, and is widely considered to be one of the best films of 1984.
 In 2008, the film was voted by a group of Los Angeles Times writers and editors as the eighth-best film set in Los Angeles in the last 25 years.
 Entertainment Weekly ranked the film seventh on their list of "The Top 50 Cult Films".

 Roger Ebert gave the film 3 stars out of a possible 4, and wrote:

 Neil Gaiman reviewed Repo Man for Imagine magazine, and stated that "one of last year's cult movie successes was Repo Man [...] and it's not hard to see why.
 A lobotomised nuclear scientist is driving around Los Angeles in a car with something in the boot.
 Dead extraterrestrials, a neutron bomb or something even more bizarre?"

 The review aggregator Rotten Tomatoes gives the film a 98% approval rating based on 51 reviews, with an average rating of 8/10.
 The site's critical consensus reads, "Repo Man is many things: an alien-invasion film, a punk-rock musical, a send-up of consumerism.
 One thing it isn't is boring."
 On Metacritic, the film received a score of 82 based on 21 reviews, indicating "universal acclaim", and was given the "Must-See" badge.